 Laptop Tips

-Laptop plugged in not charging is a serious problem as it leads to severe delays in your work and causes uncalled for stress.
-This is something that we do not experience very often, but there are times when our laptops just refuse to cooperate.
+A laptop that is plugged in and not charging is a serious problem, as it can seriously delay work and cause unnecessary stress.
+It’s something we don’t encounter very often, but sometimes our laptops just refuse to cooperate.
 Sometimes, the laptop does not charge even when it is plugged into a power supply.
-When this happens and you need to complete your work on an emergency basis, you cannot really afford to go to a hardware store and get it repaired.
-This calls for some quick thinking and some handy tricks which you can use to get your laptop plugged in not charging to start charging, so that you may complete your work.
+When this happens, and you need to complete your work in an emergency, you really can’t afford to go to the hardware store for repair.
+This requires some quick thinking and handy tips to help you repair your laptop and get it charging again, so you can complete the task.

-How to fix laptop plugged in not charging in Windows 10
+How to fix a laptop plugged in but not charging in Windows

-When you notice your laptop plugged in not charging then unplug the AC charger and let it be for a few seconds.
-The plug in the charger again and it should start charging since a few seconds are enough for realigning the battery and charger.
+When you notice that your laptop is plugged in but not charging, unplug the AC charger and wait a few seconds.
+Plug the charger in again, and it should start charging; a few seconds are enough to realign the battery and charger.

-2 Uninstall, reinstall AC adapter and battery driver
+2. Uninstall and reinstall the AC adapter and battery driver

-Sometimes battery and adapter drivers need to be reinstalled because they stop working properly and result in laptop battery not charging even when a charger is plugged in.
+Sometimes, battery and adapter drivers need to be reinstalled because they stop working properly, resulting in the laptop battery not charging even when a charger is plugged in.
 To do this effectively, you should follow these steps in the correct order:

-1) Plug the charger in your laptop and then press Windows and R simultaneously and then Run will open.
+1. Plug the charger into your laptop, then press Windows and R simultaneously.
+The Run window will open.

-2) A box will open where you will have to type devmgmt.msc in the blank space and press Enter.
+2. A box will open, where you will need to type ‘devmgmt.msc’ in the blank space and press Enter.devmgmt

 uninstall battery driver

-4) After uninstalling is completed, wait for a few seconds and take the battery out of your laptop.
+4. Once the uninstallation process is complete, wait for a few seconds and remove the battery from your laptop.

 scan hardware change

-6) The reinstalling of battery divers will take some time and then you will have to restart your laptop.
-This will remove any problems and your laptop will begin charging.
+6. Reinstalling the battery drivers will take some time, and you have to restart your laptop.
+This will eliminate any problems, and the laptop will start charging.

-If the AC adapter of your laptop stops working then also you can face the problem of the laptop battery not charging.
-What you can do is that you remove the battery or either disconnect the battery cable from the motherboard and plug in the Ac adapter to your laptop.
-Then start the laptop and see if it is started then there is nothing wrong with your adapter.
+If your laptop’s AC adapter stops working, you may also experience a problem with the battery not charging.
+You can remove the battery or disconnect the battery cable from the motherboard and plug the AC adapter into your laptop.
+Then, start the laptop and check if it boots up.
+If so, there is nothing wrong with your adapter.
 It is working properly.

-Sometimes the AC Adapter is working fine, but the problem is with the DC Jack.
-A DC Jack is the small power socket present at the side or back of your laptop where you insert the AC Adapter’s plug.
-You need to check if it has loosened causing poor contact with the adapter plug.
+Sometimes the AC adapter works fine, but the problem is with the DC jack.
+A DC jack is a small power socket located on the side of your laptop where you can plug in an AC adapter.
+You need to check if it is loose, causing poor contact with the adapter plug.
 You can also check it with a multimeter.
-If it shows the readings which your device requires that it is good to go, but if not then you need to have it repaired.
+If it displays the correct number for your device, you can continue using it.
+However, if it doesn’t, you will need to have it repaired.

-Majority of laptops these days have a new charging system which can sometimes be the cause of not charging.
-But you can easily resolve the issue by disabling the battery time extender on your computer.
-You just have to open the power management software on your laptop and change its setting to the normal mode.
+Nowadays, most laptops have a new charging system, which can sometimes be the reason why they won’t charge.
+But you can easily fix this issue by disabling the battery time extender on your computer.
+To do this, simply open the power management software on your laptop and adjust its settings to normal mode.

-Also Read: How to Replace a CMOS Battery on Desktop and Laptop
+Also Read: How to Replace a CMOS Battery on a Desktop and Laptop

-If you have tried all the above methods but the problem of laptop plugged in not charging prevail then you need to resort to this eventual method.
-You must replace the battery with a new one since it most likely has stopped working properly and is obstructing the process of charging.
-Replacing the battery is the last option, but it is sometimes the only solution.
+If you have tried all the above methods and the problem of your laptop not charging when plugged in persists, then you need to consider this ultimate method.
+You will need to replace the battery with a new one, as it is likely to have stopped working properly and is blocking the charging process.
+Replacing the battery is the last option, but sometimes it is the only solution.

-So, if your laptop is plugged in but not charging then you do not need to worry.
-Try these simple solutions and your laptop will be all set to get charged!
+So don’t worry if your laptop is plugged in but not charging.
+Try these simple solutions and your laptop will charge easily!

 David Tian